Congregation of the Holy Spirit: Merger

 Discouraged, Barron returned to America, where he devoted himself to missionary work.
 He died during the 1853 yellow fever epidemic in Savannah, Georgia, aged 52.

 In 1848, the Holy See requested Libermann to merge the relatively new Society of the Holy Heart of Mary with the older Congregation of the Holy Spirit, as they shared missions.
-Libermann was made first superior general of the united societies; he is credited with renewing the Congregation of the Holy Spirit, whose name became known as "...under the protection of the Immaculate Heart of Mary", reflecting the merger.
+Libermann was made first superior general of the united societies; he is credited with renewing the Congregation of the Holy Spirit, whose name became known as "... under the protection of the Immaculate Heart of Mary", reflecting the merger.

 The new superior general first concentrated on strengthening service to the old French colonies.
 He developed bishoprics and provided for the supply of clergy through the Seminary of the Holy Ghost.
 His disciples worked largely in Africa.
 Libermann recruited and educated missionaries, both lay and clerical.
 He negotiated with Rome and with the French government over the placement and support of his personnel.

 Father Libermann and his associates retained the African mission; gradually they established new Christian communities on the continent.
 By 1913, nearly 700 missionaries had died while serving in Africa.
-Their work resulted in establishing the Diocese of Angola and the eight Vicariates of Senegambia, Sierra Leone, Gaboon, Ubangi (or French Upper Congo), Loango (or French Lower Congo), on the West Coast; and Northern Madagascar, Zanzibar, Bagamoyo, on the East Coast.
+Their work resulted in establishing the Diocese of Angola and the eight Vicariates of Senegambia, Sierra Leone, Gabon, Ubangi (or French Upper Congo), Loango (or French Lower Congo), on the West Coast, and Northern Madagascar, Zanzibar, Bagamoyo, on the East Coast.
 Prefectures were developed in Lower Nigeria, French Guinea, Lower Congo (Landana), and a mission at Bata in Spanish West Africa.

 Besides the missions in Africa, the Congregation of the Holy Spirit started missions in Mauritius, Réunion, and the Rodriguez Islands.
 In the Western Hemisphere, they had missions in Trinidad, Martinique, Guadeloupe, Haiti, and Amazonia.
-In addition, they conducted such educational institutions as the French Seminary at Rome, the colonial seminary at Paris, the colleges of Blackrock, Rockwell, and Rathmines in Ireland; St. Mary's College in Trinidad, the Holy Ghost College of Pittsburgh (now Duquesne University), Pennsylvania; and the three colleges of Braga, Porto, and Lisbon in Portugal.
+In addition, they conducted such educational institutions as the French Seminary at Rome, the colonial seminary at Paris, the colleges of Blackrock, Rockwell College, and St Mary's in Rathmines in Ireland, St Michael's College, Dublin, Saint Mary's College, Trinidad and Tobago, the Holy Ghost College of Pittsburgh (now Duquesne University), Pennsylvania, and the three colleges of Braga, Porto, and Lisbon in Portugal.